Tax season is stressful enough, but when you add an audit to the mix, it can be even more harrowing.

 The auditor may end up looking at other information if you say too much, so try to keep your comments to yourself and your answers short and to the point.
 If you do not have an answer for the auditor, simply tell them you will need to find out or consult your attorney and get back to them.

 Of course, you should also be completely honest throughout the field audit process.
 Never lie to cover up an answer you don’t want to give, or else the auditor may find out later and you could be penalized.
-Honesty is always the best policy when it comes to dealing with taxes and the IRS.
+Honesty is always the best policy when it comes to dealing with taxes, tax returns, and the IRS.

 9. Be Vigilant with Documentation

-Make copies of every single document the auditor needs and put them all in an organized file.
+Make copies of every single document the IRS revenue agent needs and put them all in an organized file.
 Even if you can’t come up with all the required documentation that they ask for, showing due diligence can go a long way with an auditor.

 Try your best to prove that you followed the tax law and all requirements for deductions, even if you don’t have every single receipt.
 In many cases, as long as you can show that you followed the law, your deduction will be accepted with or without the backup docs.
 The IRS is fully aware that people lose files and sometimes things get mixed up in the shuffle.

 If you’re facing a field audit from the IRS, there’s no need to panic.
-Remember to remain calm, gather your paperwork together, and speak to a tax professional if you need help.
+Remember to remain calm, gather your paperwork and tax return information, and speak to a tax professional if you need help.